 – Written by Natalie Both for the Center for Services Leadership

-To access the full article, visit the Journal of Service Research at this link.
+To access the full article, visit the Journal of Consumer Research.
 (A fee may apply.)